getsentry/sentry/docs/developer/client/index.rst

     An arbitrary string which identifies your client, including its version.

     For example, the Python client might send this as 'raven-python/1.0'

+    This should be included in your User-Agent header rather than here if you're using the HTTP protocol.

 .. data:: sentry_timestamp